raspy135/Qun-mk2/README.md

 ## BASIC OPERATION

+_Tutorial: in-depth [basics video](https://www.youtube.com/watch?v=sSR3ob0aQUM&t=1s) is available._

 Each major mode has selectable sub-modes.
+Many sub-modes have editable parameters.

 For example, the Param major mode has an `OSC1` sub-mode which configures Oscillator 1, and the Play major mode has a `PIANO` sub-mode which allow direct playing of notes using the [1-8] buttons.

 * To switch sub-mode, press SHIFT + [1-8] button or NO/OK buttons to change sub-mode.
   * After you enter the sub-mode you want, press [1-8] button to select a parameter.
   * See the names printed on the device for sub-modes of Param and Play major modes.
 For example, look underneath the [1-8] buttons and see `OSC1` and `PIANO`.
   * Alternatively, you can select sub-mode by press SHIFT + turn the dial.
   * Alternatively, you can select sub-mode by Double-clicking MODE PLAY button or PARAM button then press [1-8] button.
+* To operate on parameter values, first press [1-8] button to pick the current parameter
-* Press one of 8 buttons + rotate dial = Change parameter
+  * Press one of 8 buttons + rotate dial = Change parameter value.
   * Rotate the dial = Change the current parameter.
   * Long press the button to show the parameter full name and value.
-* Double click the button to enter relative mode.
-The value adjustment will be relative.
+  * Double click + hold the button to enter relative mode.
+The dial value adjustment will be relative. _Tutorial: [video](https://youtu.be/6uP1LoAZ9nE?t=11) is available._
+  * If you want to do fine value adjustment, you can use NO/OK buttons to change the value by 1.
+To do this, keep pressing one of 8 buttons and press NO or OK button.
 * For initial training, referring to the [Qun cheatsheet](./cheatsheet.pdf) can be useful.
 Also seeing the parameter name when changing its value is useful for training: turn on Parameter Caption mode in System2 menu, button 3.
-* If you want to do fine value adjustment, you can use NO/OK buttons to change the value by 1.
-To do this, keep pressing one of 8 buttons and press NO or OK button.

 Button | Primary function
 ------------ | -------------